MikeRogers0/WP-HTML5-Category-Selector/readme.txt

 * Inital Release

 == Upgrade Notice ==
+= 1.1.0 =
+Better performance & updated the link to my twitter account.

 = 1.0.3 =
 Just an update for app themes - no big need to upgrade.